(Information below taken from the Department of Education: Details of statutory curriculum - Physical Education)

 We are proud to announce that last year we were recognised for our work in the delivery of competitive sports and for our commitment to raising the standards in physical education and increasing the engagement of all children in competitive sports.
 We were awarded the bronze award by the School Games Association, which is a huge achievement and shows how dedicated St. Stephen's is to raising the school sports profile.

-In 2018/19 we are aspiring to achieve the Silver award and will strive to further improve our delivery of sports and our participation in intra-house competitions.
+We are aspiring to achieve the Silver award and will strive to further improve our delivery of sports and our participation in intra-house competitions.